Skip to content

 Tip

 During the development phase, you may choose to invoke your external service without security for testing purposes.
-However, ensure that proper security measures are implemented before deploying the service in a production environment.
+Always secure your service before deploying it in a production environment.

 Configure the custom authenticator in WSO2 Identity Server